KL-Maria-Aicha/UDRMS/README.md

 - Composition: Dormitory owns Rooms and a Restaurant; Restaurant owns MenuItems
 - Singleton pattern: DatabaseManager is the single point of access to the SQLite database
 - Separation of concerns: model classes vs. data access (DatabaseManager) vs. UI (MainWindow, dialogs)

-## How to Build

-1. Open UDRMS.pro in Qt Creator
-2. Select a kit (Desktop Qt with MinGW or MSVC)
-3. Build in Release mode
-4. Run

 Default admin login on first launch:
 - Username: admin